 Stress isn’t just difficult to handle at the moment – chronic stress can have lasting negative effects on your overall health and wellness.

 At Nugent Family Counseling, we’re here to support you through stressful seasons like the holidays.
-Talk to a member of our team, led by Dr. Geoff Nugent, through one of our locations in San Jose, Santa Clara, and Aliso Viejo, California, and Reno, Nevada.
+Talk to a member of our team, led by Dr. Geoff Nugent, through one of our locations in San Jose, California, Los Gatos, California, and Reno, Nevada.

 Here are some of the negative health effects of stress you should know about as we send off the old year and prepare for the new one.